What if my Inverter is not on your Compatible List

-6. ideally have access to technical support from inverter company who can explain behavior when it does not match their documentation.
+6. Ideally have access to technical support from inverter company who can explain behaviour when it does not match their documentation.

 Another method to fast track is that we first recommend you check to see if the inverter can offer support for the LG-Chem 6.4kw RESU battery.
 We have built a canbus profile that emulates the LG-Chem 6.4kw battery, this should allow most inverter that support the LG battery protocol to be utilised.

 Look for Project Lychee in the Canbus profile.
 You can find this in Inverters compatible via CANbus.